Package 'geobounds'

 Description

-This function returns individual country files "as they would represent themselves", without special identification of disputed areas.
+Returns individual country files that reflect how countries represent their own boundaries, without special identification of disputed areas.

-Use gb_get_world() for global composite files that include disputed areas.
+Use gb_get_world() for global composite files that standardize disputed areas and fill gaps between borders.

 Usage